Harsha125-art/GDG-Challenge/README.md

 🔑 Secret Key Implementation (Puzzle Walkthrough)
 🕵️ Step 1: Login & Cookie Generation</summary>

-The user must first log in to access the puzzle.
+The user must first log in to access the puzzle. acess- username: player pass : hunt123

 Once logged in, a cookie is generated that grants access to the secret-key journey.